meilisearch/documentation/learn/advanced/asynchronous_operations.md

 What happens to an asynchronous operation when MeiliSearch is terminated changes depending on the request's `status`:

-- `enqueued`: the task will remain enqueued and will be processed as usual
+- `enqueued`: the task will remain enqueued and will be processed as usual once MeiliSearch is restarted
 - `processing`: there will be no consequences, since no part of the task has been committed to the database.
 After restarting, MeiliSearch will treat the task as `enqueued`
-- `processed`: there will be no data loss since the request was successfully completed
+- `succeeded`: there will be no data loss since the request was successfully completed
 - `failed`: the task failed and nothing has been altered in the database

-You can use [the task route](/reference/api/tasks.md) to determine a task's `status`.
+You can use [the `/tasks` route](/reference/api/tasks.md) to determine a task's `status`.

 ### Example